 Continuing connection of new customers, especially in rural areas.

 The Southeastern region is by far the largest, albeit the slowest growing, region in Brazil.
 This is due to the region’s heavily industrialized and developed areas.
 Elektro’s concession area, while geographically located in the Southeastern region, is demographically much more similar to the Southern region and is experiencing substantially higher growth rates than the Southeastern region.
-In 1999 for example, a year of considerable economic volatility and slowdown in Brazil, demand in the Elektro concession area grew by [ ]%, versus a growth of [ ]% in the Metropolitana area, [ ]% in the Banderaintes area and [ ]% in the Light concession area.
+In 1999 for example, a year of considerable economic volatility and slowdown in Brazil, demand in the Elektro concession area grew by 4.8% (not including an additional 1% for uninvoiced sales), versus a growth of 1.7% in the CPFL area, -7.4% in the Bandeirante area and 0.6% in the ELMA concession area.
 Moreover, Elektro’s wide geographic spread means that the company can expect to grow not only from the growth of its own customers but, also, from the ability to connect new customers in other concession areas as ANEEL decreases the limit for unregulated customers to 3 MW and as open-access regulations become more transparent.
 The trend exhibited during 1999 is consistent with prior historical data and is expected to continue for the foreseeable future.

 The State of São Paulo is the most developed and industrialized state in Brazil and represents approximately 33% of total electricity demand in Brazil.
 The State of São Paulo has highly diverse and dynamic economic and demographic characteristics, which generate significant differences between the various regions and electric distribution service territories of the State.
-These can be divided between the slower growing, more developed concession areas of Metropolitana (urban São Paulo) and Bandeirantes (the industrialized regions of Alto de Tietê, Baixada Santista, Oeste and Vale de Paraiba, and the much faster growing and less developed concession areas of Elektro (the border regions of the State) and CPFL (principally the cities of Campinas and [other biggest city in concession now] and surrounding areas).
+These can be divided between the slower growing, more developed concession areas of Metropolitana (urban São Paulo) and Bandeirante (the industrialized regions of Alto de Tietê, Baixada Santista, Oeste and Vale de Paraiba, and the much faster growing and less developed concession areas of Elektro (the border regions of the State) and CPFL (principally the cities of Campinas and Ribeiraopreto and surrounding areas).
 These higher growth rates are being driven primarily by migration away from urban São Paulo and by rapid growth in the services sector.
-[The chart below illustrates relative demand growth by concession]
+The chart below illustrates relative demand growth by concession pre- and post- privatization:

+:/Graphics/Section 3 Charts